🏠 Home

 Demonstrations of overconfident and underconfident models reflected by ACE.
 [2]

-Overconfident does not always mean the model is overfitting.
-It is more about how much the model trust its prediction and will also affect the user's trust in the model.
-Resolving the overconfidence or undeconfidence issue can use temperature/platt scaling.
-Sometimes, the ACE will have a very high variance across different training epochs due to the bin sensitivity, bin sample imbalance, etc. We can use the ECE (Expected Calibration Error), which is the weighted average of the ACE across different bins, or we can use dynamic bins and unbiased sampling (even distribution of samples in each bin and weight clsses and bins properly).
+Overconfidence does not always mean the model is overfitting.
+It is more about how much the model trusts its prediction and will also affect the user's trust in the model.
+Resolving the overconfidence or underconfidence issue can be done with temperature/Platt scaling.
+Sometimes, the ACE will have a very high variance across different training epochs due to bin sensitivity, bin sample imbalance, etc. We can use the ECE (Expected Calibration Error), which is a weighted average of the per-bin calibration gap (weighted by the number of samples in each bin), or we can use dynamic bins and unbiased sampling (even distribution of samples in each bin and weight classes and bins properly).

 Regularization

-1. Parameter norms: weight decay, i.e., \(l_2\) norm penality, which is equivalent to adding a Gaussian prior the model parameters, may not work well for large models; \(l_1\) norm penality is equivalent to adding a Laplace prior the model parameters, which encourage sparsity.
-In linear regression model, it is called ridge and lasso.
-The regularization that combines \(l_1\) and \(l_2\) is call elastic net.
+1. Parameter norms: weight decay, i.e., the \(\ell_2\)-norm penalty, which is equivalent to adding a Gaussian prior on the model parameters, may not work well for large models.
+The \(\ell_1\)-norm penalty is equivalent to adding a Laplace prior on the model parameters, which encourages sparsity.
+In linear regression models, these are called ridge and lasso.
+The regularization that combines \(\ell_1\) and \(\ell_2\) is called elastic net.

-2. Dataset augmentation: This refers to a broader group of methods that try to enlarge the diversity of the training set to improve model generalizability.
-It is useful when the original training data are biased sampled.
+2. Dataset augmentation: this refers to a broader group of methods that try to enlarge the diversity of the training set to improve model generalizability.
+It is useful when the original training data are biasedly sampled.
 Some common data augmentation methods include adding random noises, linear interpolation, augmentation based on explanations, and adversarial samples.

 3. Dropout: Drop certain neurons during training to reduce the model capacity.
 During testing, simulate the average case by multiplying model parameters with the dropout probability.
 This is, from my personal experience, the most general regularization method in many use cases.